viridIT/vSMTP/ROADMAP.md

 # vSMTP standard edition roadmap

->Release candidate versions should not be use for production purpose.
+>Release candidate versions should not be used for production purpose.

 For the enhanced edition roadmap, please feel free to contact us at <https://www.viridit.com/contact/>.